lastcallsoftware/trackeats/docs/technotes.md

 ...which gets my vote for the most concise, useful help article I've ever read.
 I want to find the guy that wrote this and kiss him on the mouth.

-If you are just setting up a local copy of MySQL Workbench to connect to the existing MySQL server, skip to step #9.
+If you are just setting up a local copy of MySQL Workbench to connect to an existing MySQL server, skip to step #9.
+If you are installing MySQL Server on Linux, read on!

-1. Connect to the server and update Ubuntu
+1. Connect to the app server and update Ubuntu Locally, execute: ssh -i your-key.pem ubuntu@your-server.com Then on the server, once you've connected:
-    Locally, execute:
-        ssh -i your-key.pem ubuntu@your-server.com
-    Then on the server, once you've connected: